 Many businesses need competent tools to help them capture leads and follow up with them in a timely manner.
 These tools can be hard to use and cost a small fortune.
 Thankfully, HubSpot now has tools that give anyone the ability to generate leads and automate the follow-up process.

 Here’s the best part, these tools are 100% FREE!
 In the video below, I’ll show you how to get started using them in less than 15 mins.

 All right, so some of you may know, HubSpot has a pretty awesome all-in-one marketing, business suite nowadays.
-It's CRM, it has marketing tools, sales tools, customer service tools and more.
-So there's a lot of things that HubSpot can do.
-The great thing that HubSpot has been able to do over the years is to develop a lot of free tools that help businesses grow no matter how big or how small and also no matter what budget you're on, because honestly, you can't beat free.
+It’s CRM, it has marketing tools, sales tools, customer service tools, and more.
+There’s a lot of things that HubSpot can do.
+The great thing that HubSpot has been able to do over the years is to develop a lot of free tools that help businesses grow no matter how big or how small and also no matter what budget you’re on, because honestly, you can’t beat free.

-So to get started with HubSpot for free, all you need to do is go to hubspot.com and click Free.
-As you can see, there's a couple of different options and you don't have to do a demo or any of that stuff.
+To get started with HubSpot for free, all you need to do is go to hubspot.com and click Free.
+As you can see, there’s a couple of different options and you don’t have to do a demo or any of that stuff.
 You can get started.
 Now, marketing hub, sales hub, those cost some money, service hub cost some money, but CRM is free.
-Here's the cool thing about CRM is it's not just CRM.
-There's also free marketing tools and sales tools with it.
-So we'll go ahead and click that right now.
+The cool thing about CRM is it’s not just CRM.
+There are also free marketing tools and sales tools with it.
+So we’ll click that right now.